rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 ### Extracting Logic from `main`

-Now we’re done refactoring our configuration parsing; let’s turn to our program’s logic.
-As we laid out in the “Separation of Concerns for Binary Projects” section, we’re going to extract a function named `run` that will hold all of the logic currently in the `main` function not involved with setting up configuration or handling errors.
-Once we’re done, `main` will be concise and easy to verify by inspection, and we’ll be able to write tests for all of the other logic.
+Now that we’ve finished refactoring the configuration parsing, let’s turn to the program’s logic.
+As we stated in “Separation of Concerns for Binary Projects” on page XX, we’ll extract a function named `run` that will hold all the logic currently in the `main` function that isn’t involved with setting up configuration or handling errors.
+When we’re done, `main` will be concise and easy to verify by inspection, and we’ll be able to write tests for all the other logic.

 Listing 12-11 shows the extracted `run` function.
-For now, we’re making only the small, incremental improvement of extracting the function.
+For now, we’re just making the small, incremental improvement of extracting the function.
 We’re still defining the function in *src/main.rs*: